chrisnatali/docs/posts/way_forward.md

 At this point, it was obvious that a more centralized and integrated system for capturing geometry would help.
 Several of us in the lab had positive experiences working with [OpenStreetMap](http://www.openstreetmap.org) for transportation networks.
 Would it work as well for a power network?

 It's impossible to do it justice in this post, but OSM relies on a topological data model abstracted as Nodes (Points), Ways (which reference Nodes) and Relations (which reference Nodes, Ways or other Relations).
 Nodes are the fundamental unit of composition, which dramatically simplifies maintaining the integrity of geometry vs managing independent files of points and lines.
-For instance, a power-line and the transformers connected to it would be related inherently by the fact that the Way representing the power line includes the Nodes representing the transformers.
+For instance, a power line and the transformers connected to it would be related inherently by the fact that the Way representing the power line includes the Nodes representing the transformers.

 Additionally, OSM data is versioned, so the history of data is retained, a nice safety-net and audit trail.
 And with practical, efficient user interfaces like [JOSM](https://wiki.openstreetmap.org/wiki/JOSM) and the new [iD editor](http://ideditor.com) to manipulate the geometry and interact with the OSM repository, our job seemed almost done.